yogsototh/yblog/multi/blog/Rational-Web-Framework-Choice.md

 metrics of each language expressiveness:
 [click here](http://redmonk.com/dberkholz/2013/03/25/programming-languages-ranked-by-expressiveness/).

+Also we end up with some clusters:

+- Best: Haskell, Clojure
+- Good: Ruby, Python
+- Worst: Fortran

 ### Robustness

 I couldn't find any complete study to give the number of bug relatively to each framework/language.

 But on thing I saw from experience is the more powerful the type system the safest your application is.
-While not removing completely the need to test your application each progress toward a better type system tend to remove complete classes of bug.
+While the type system doesn't remove completely the need to test your application a very good type system tend to remove complete classes of bug.

-Typically, not using pointer in Java help reducing the number of error due to bad reference.
+Typically, not using pointer in help to reduce the number of bugs due to bad references.
+Also, using a garbage collector, reduce greatly the probability to access unallocated space.

 blogfigure("typesystem.png","Static Type Properties from [James IRY Blog][typesanalysis]")

 [typesanalysis]: http://james-iry.blogspot.fr/2010/05/types-la-chart.html

+Also we end up with clusters:

 ## The choice

+Here is a very simple application helping you to decide.
+I made some pre choice for you:

+## Personal choice

 * **Front end**: Take any reactive framework.
 The most popular is boostrap, so why not?
 Most informations are in the %html.
 So could be handled on the server side.